-The Board has pleasure in submitting their report together with the audited consolidated financial statements for the year ended 31 December 2022.
+The Board has pleasure in presenting to shareholders their report together with the audited consolidated financial statements for the year ended 31 December 2023.

 Principal activities and geographical analysis of operations

 The principal activity of the Company is investment holding.
 The activities of its principal subsidiaries and associated companies are set out on pages 181 to 185.